Driver Safety

 Which drivers are 70% more likely to crash their vehicles?

-Much research has shown that distracted driving can cause accidents, but exactly how much higher is the risk?
+Much research has shown that distracted driving can cause accidents, but exactly what is the risk?

 Analysis of Arity driving data across the U.S. shows that drivers who use their phones nearly five times per hour are 70% more likely to be in a collision.

-Statistically, a 70% increase in risk is not just a big risk, but a huge one.
-Sure, the increased risk should resonate with drivers who are tempted to glance at that text — more than 700 people are injured every single day due to someone using their phone while driving — but it also should be a tremendous concern for insurers, mobility apps, and ride-sharing companies.
+Statistically, a 70% increase in risk is not just a big risk – it’s a huge one.
+Sure, the increased risk should resonate with drivers who are tempted to glance at that text — more than 700 people are injured every single day due to someone using their phone while driving — but it also should be a tremendous concern for insurers and other transportation-focused companies.

 These types of companies turn to Arity to better understand driving behavior, manage risk, operate more safely, and ultimately increase their bottom line.
 Arity decided to turn this doom-and-gloom data into an opportunity to increase safety.